MW 8x4 / N38 - neodymium magnet

 In addition to immense power, neodymium magnets have the following advantages:

-- Key role in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.
+- Key role in the industry of new technologies – find application in computer drives, electric motors, medical devices or other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
-It's also worth noting that miniscule components of these magnets can complicate diagnosis when they are in the body.
+- Possible danger arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
+It's also worth noting that small elements of these devices can be problematic in medical diagnosis when they are in the body.

 Be Cautious with Neodymium Magnets